JBZoo/CSV-Blueprint/README.md

 These are intended solely for demonstration and to illustrate potential configurations and features.

+## Parallel processing

+The `--parallel` option is available for speeding up the validation of CSV files by utilizing more CPU resources effectively.

+### Key Points

+- **Experimental Feature:** This feature is currently experimental and requires further debugging and testing.
+Although it performs well in synthetic autotests and benchmarks.
+More practical use cases are needed to validate its stability.
+- **Use Case:** This option is beneficial if you are processing dozens of CSV files, with each file taking 1 second or more to process.
+- **Default Behavior:** If you use `--parallel` without specifying a value, it defaults to using the maximum number of available CPU cores.
+- **Thread Pool Size:** You can set a specific number of threads for the pool.
+For example, `--parallel=10` will set the thread pool size to 10.
+It doesn't make much sense to specify more than the number of logical cores in your CPU.
+  Otherwise, it will only slow things down a bit due to the system overhead to handle multithreading.
+- **Disabling Parallelism:** Using `--parallel=1` disables parallel processing, which is the default setting if the option is not specified.
+- **Implementation:** The feature relies on the `ext-parallel` PHP extension, which enables the creation of lightweight threads rather than processes.
+This extension is already included in our Docker image.
+Ensure that you have the `ext-parallel` extension installed if you are not using our Docker image.
+This extension is crucial for the operation of the parallel processing feature.
+The application always runs in single-threaded mode if the extension is not installed.

 ## Complete CLI help message

 This section outlines all available options and commands provided by the tool, leveraging the JBZoo/Cli package for its